-Today I’m sharing free printable Chinese paper lanterns which are updated Chinese New Year printables for the Year of the Rat.
+Today I’m sharing free printable Chinese paper lanterns which are updated Chinese New Year printables for the Year of the Ox.
 Print, assemble and hang at home to celebrate!

-Chinese New Year 2020 is the Year of the Rat and falls on January 25th.
+Chinese New Year 2021 is the Year of the OX and falls on February 12th.
 I have shared lots of Chinese New Year printables over the years, and I like to update them so that they reflect the correct Chinese Zodiac signs.

 I have included affiliate links to useful products and services related to the topic of this post.

 If you purchase via the links I may earn a commission.

 As an Amazon Associate, I earn from qualifying purchases.

 The Ox is the second of all zodiac animals.
 According to one myth, the Jade Emperor said the order would be decided by the order in which they arrived to his party.
 The Ox was about to be the first to arrive, but Rat tricked Ox into giving him a ride.
 Then, just as they arrived, Rat jumped down and landed ahead of Ox.
 Thus, Ox became the second animal. – Chinese Zodiac